The-Politico/django-slackchat-serializer/docs/source/webhooks.rst

 Webhooks
 ========

-Slackchat-serializer will fire webhooks whenver :code:`Message`, :code:`Reaction` or :code:`KeywordArgument` objects are saved or deleted.
+Slackchat-serializer will fire webhooks whenever :code:`Message`, :code:`Reaction` or :code:`KeywordArgument` objects are saved or deleted.

 Verifying your endpoint
 -----------------------